ghozir/face-detection-ai/README.md

      - `CSVLogger`: Logs training history to a timestamped CSV file

 4. **Model Output**:
-   - Trained model is saved as `finalModel.h5`
+   - Trained model is saved as `models/finalModel.h5`
-   - Best model (based on lowest validation loss) is saved as `bestModel.h5`
+   - Best model (based on lowest validation loss) is saved as `models/bestModel.h5`

 ---

 ## 👨‍💼 Author

 This program was created by **Ghozi Rabbani**
-Feel free to contribute, fork, or give stars ⭐ if this project helps you!
+Feel free to fork!

 ---